Metaplay logo

 It's the difference with mobile in which the free-to-play model is the norm; aside from their time, players have little to lose from trying out a new franchise - see the success of new IP such as Royal Match and non-mascot-driven titles such as Block Blast.

 The lesson for developers here?
-Your technology needs to prepared to scale for this ‘outlier success’.
+Your technology needs to be prepared to scale for this 'outlier success'.

 Whether you're creating new IP or building experiences on existing intellectual property, a broad appeal for your game should be front of mind.